aprnit/DS-Capstone/README.md

 ``library(rmarkdown)``
 ``render("CreditCardFraud.rmd", "pdf_document")``

-Credit Card Fraud Database can be downloaded from KAGGLE, one of the sites suggested by EDX https://www.kaggle.com/mlg-ulb/creditcardfraud
+Download creditcardfraud.zip file and unzip it into the R Project Working Directory.
+Credit Card Fraud Database can also be downloaded from KAGGLE, one of the sites suggested by EDX https://www.kaggle.com/mlg-ulb/creditcardfraud

 This R Script, RMD file, PDF and HTML reports have 4 Code Sections: